-Management intends to use equity-based and debt financing, as required, to fund the Company's operations.
+We believe that we have sufficient funding for taking at least one of our drug candidates into initial clinical trials, and at least one or more additional candidates into the regulatory filing stage.
+We do not anticipate raising additional funds in the near future.
+When needed, management intends to use equity-based and debt financing, as required, to fund the Company's operations.
 Management also intends to pursue non-diluting funding sources such as government grants and contracts as well as licensing agreements with other pharmaceutical companies.
 There can be no assurance that the Company will be able to obtain the additional financial resources necessary to fund its anticipated obligations beyond the next twenty-four months.